-Dr. Seuss: "I would not read him in a log, I would read him on a hog; I do not like Jimagain, I do not like him, Spam I am!"
+Dr. Seuss: "I would not read him on a log, I would read him in a blog; I do not like Jimagain, I do not like him, Spam I am!"

 Mark Twain: "Jumping bullfrogs!
 I just rolled over in my literary grave!"